ProbablyItsSpirit/Non-BinaryCoders/README.md

 # Non-BinaryCoders
- Our Solution for Generative AI Problem Set in Taqneeq
+ Our Solution for Generative AI Problem Statement in Taqneeq